oblac/jodd-site/doc/madvoc/9+rest.md

     }
 ~~~~~

-It\'s quite obvious: above action method is registered to set of action
+It's quite obvious: above action method is registered to set of action
-paths that starts with \'`/user/`\'.
+paths that starts with `/user/`.
 For example, if request action path
-is \'`/user/173`\' *Madvoc* will match it to above action method.
+is `/user/173` *Madvoc* will match it to above action method.
 Second
 part of the request will be recognized as macros value.
 This value will
-be injected into the action object using the macro name, \'`id`\'.
+be injected into the action object using the macro name, `id`.

 ~~~~~ java
     @MadvocAction